ceciledebezenac/segregation_index/README.md

 # How to use the segregation_index module

 This module enables users to compute a new segregation measure, the distortion index, for city level units.
-The procedure used here is based on the method described by (link).
+The procedure used here is based on the method described by [Olteanu and al.(2018)][1].
 From local level KL divergence, KL profiles are computed step by step while progressively aggregating closest neighbours.
 Unlike many segregation measures, the distortion index is shown to be multi scalar and multi-ethnic.